PiMaker/MonikAI/README.md

 <div style="text-align:center"><a href="https://github.com/PiMaker/MonikAI/releases/download/0.5-pre/MonikAI.exe"><img style="max-height:85px" src ="https://raw.githubusercontent.com/PiMaker/MonikAI/gh-pages/download_button.png" /></a></div>

-Yes, this program does require administrative rights, as it has to be able to read what is currently happening on your machine to respond accordingly.

-> *Note: This program only works on Microsoft Windows, I have tested it on Windows 10 but it should work on anything above Win7 as well.*
+> Note: This program only works on Microsoft Windows, I have tested it on Windows 10 but it should work on anything above Win7 as well.
+Also, yes, this program does require administrative rights, as it has to be able to read what is currently happening on your machine, to respond accordingly.

 # Contributing

 Want to improve this?
 It would make me (and probably Monika) very happy!

-### Bug reporting
+## Bug reporting

 If you find a bug or want to request a feature, create an Issue right here on GitHub so I can see it!
 (Click *View on Github* at the top of the page to get to the Issue tracker!)

-### Dialogue
+## Dialogue

 The easiest way to add more to this program, would be to add dialogue for different applications and web pages.
 Take a look at the responses-spreadsheet to add your own [here](https://docs.google.com/spreadsheets/d/15sn7eXO8EApV1Cd6A7wijCD12pzQrBr8Oxf5oToONPE/edit?usp=sharing)! (*Note: You have to request access to edit the spreadsheet.*)

-### Code
+## Code

 Take a look at the GitHub page for MonikAI to see the code.
 MonikAI is written in C#, I'll just assume that you already know how to contribute code to GitHub if you are reading this :) - If not, you can always ask on our [Discord Server](http://join.monik.ai)!

-**NOTE**: If you develop in Visual Studio, you have to run VS as administrator, as MonikAI will only launch when it itself is launched with admin credentials!
+> Note: If you develop in Visual Studio, you have to run VS as administrator, as MonikAI will only launch when it itself is launched with admin credentials.

 # License